Thomas-McKanna/CourseBin/README.md

 User submits content to be uploaded
-* Involves Student, School, Course, and Submission tables
+* Involves Student, School, Course, and Submission entities

+Rate submissions
+* Involves Student and Submission entities